volumio/volumio-plugins/plugins/miscellanea/m3u_importer/readme.md

 | Ignore Errors | Ignore file and continue processing playlist, ignore further errors |
 | Cancel | Stop importing playlists |

+## Compatibility

+I have only tested this plugin on a Rpi4, but since it's 100% Javascript and has no hardware dependencies I would expect it to run on other platforms without a problem.

+Plugins are not but offically supported on on 3.x yet. but I was able to get it to work after mounting my USB flash drive manually.
+I expect this plugin it to as compatible with 3.x as other 2.x plugins.

 ## Support

 Please feel free to create a new [issue](https://github.com/skiphansen/volumio-plugins/issues)